 or use.
 You don’t have to keep your great grandmother’s chipped tea set if you have no use for it.
 It is not necessary to keep things just because they were owned by a relative.

 And if the inherited items are valuable, you can sell them too.
-At Cash Converters, we pawn all sorts of valuables, giving you cash in return.
+At Cash Converters, we sell all sorts of valuables, giving you cash in return.
 But if you believe that selling them is not the right way forward, you could also give them to another family member who will actually make use of them.
 But if you like an item enough to keep it, make sure that it works as a replacement to an item you already have.
 For example, if you want to keep your grandfather’s old cuckoo clock, then get rid of your current clock to avoid clutter.

 One of the most difficult tasks is parting with items that bring you nostalgia.
 Mementos bring you back to the memory that the object holds.
 The real trick to parting with these items (if they are of no use to you) is not to replay the memory they bring to your mind over and over again.
 Look at the object from a pragmatic perspective.
 If it is useless, let it go.